nathanfarlow/ocaml-quirc/constants/README.md

-This library exists to work around a limitation with ctypes which prevents us from declaring the type of an array whose length is a macro.
+This library exists to work around a limitation with ctypes which prevents us from declaring the type of an array whose length is a named constant.
 Now we can do something like the following elsewhere:

 ```ocaml